-Jump Timing
+Jump timing

-Jump Timing determines when an event jump in the sequence occurs.
-This affects all types of event jumps.
-You can access the Jump Timing settings in two ways: either from the Sequence Settings dialog screen in the Edit menu or directly from the Jump button.
+Jump timing determines when an event jump in the sequence occurs.
+This affects all types of event jumps

+You can access the jump timing settings in two ways: either from the Sequence Settings dialog screen in the Edit menu or directly from the Jump button.

-Jump immediately - A jump occurs immediately at the time the jump event occurs, stopping the playback of the waveform currently playing.
+Jump immediately - A jump occurs at the time the jump event occurs, stopping the playout of the waveform currently playing.

-Jump at end of waveform - A jump occurs only after the currently playing waveform completes its playback.
+Jump at end of waveform - A jump occurs only after the currently playing waveform completes its playout.

 If the waveform is defined to repeat (using the Repeat Count setting in the Sequence editor), the end of waveform occurs when the waveform finishes its current cycle.